SharpIceX/SharpIceX/README.md

 🧭 I'm from China—**锐冰** is my Chinese name, and **SharpIce** is my English name.

-⚡️ I'm an open-source contributor who loves cute artwork and all things tech.
+⚡️ I'm an open-source volunteer who loves cute artwork and all things tech.

 ---